 - Outside appointments – Please schedule personal appointments outside of treatment hours.
-If you will be arriving late or will be absent from any scheduled treatment day, please call your assigned primary clinician or leave a message at the mainline (415) 476-7400 as soon as possible.
-Given the nature of the program, a welfare check may be initiated for no-call/no-shows.
+If you will be arriving late or will be absent from any scheduled treatment day, please call your assigned primary clinician or leave a message at the main line (415) 476-7400 as soon as possible.
+Given the nature of the program, a welfare check may be initiated for no-call/no-shows of PHP participants.

 - No verbal or physical threats/violence – This is grounds for immediate dismissal from the program.